ccs-amsterdam/r-course-material/tutorials/r_text_ml.md

 Most algorithms have (hyper)parameters that need to be tuned, like the misclassification cost in SVM and the number and size of hidden layers in a neural network.
 There are often no good theoretical grounds to set these, so the best you can do is try a lot of them and taking the best.

 You can do this yourself, but caret also has built-in functions to do an automatic grid search.
 For this, set the `tuneGrid` to multiple values per parameter, and choose a different `trainControl` method, like crossvalidation.
-See <https://topepo.github.io/caret/random-hyperparameter-search.html> for more information.
+See <https://topepo.github.io/caret/random-hyperparameter-search.html> for more information, and <https://cran.r-project.org/web/packages/caret/vignettes/caret.html> for a good tutorial.